MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-azure-bot-service.md

 In Omnichannel for Customer Service, you can seamlessly integrate your Azure bot with all chat and voice channels.
 You can connect a speech resource to the bot using Azure Cognitive Services.
 You can also transfer chat and voice conversations from bots to human agents.

-This article describes how you can configure Azure bots to enable voice services.
+This article describes how you can configure Azure bots to automatically receive and respond to phone calls.

 ## Prerequisites